cogent3/cogent3/doc/cookbook/alignments.rst

 The same holds for other arbitrary alphabets, as long as they match the alignment ``MolType``.

-Some calculations in cogent require all non-zero values in the motif probabilities, in which case we use a pseudo-count.
+Some calculations in ``cogent3`` require all non-zero values in the motif probabilities, in which case we use a pseudo-count.
 We illustrate that here with a simple example where T is missing.
 Without the pseudo-count, the frequency of T is 0.0, with the pseudo-count defined as 1e-6 then the frequency of T will be slightly less than 1e-6.

 .. doctest::